pannuhuone/Voron-CANBus/update_klipper.md

 make menuconfig
 make
 ```
-* Stop the Klipper service at first
+* Stop the Klipper service
 * Find UUID for

 ## Updating Klipper on EBB36